GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/kpt/project-services/README.md

   A working cluster with Config Connector installed.

-  The cnrm-system service account must have `roles/serviceusage.serviceUsageAdmin` or `roles/owner` for the desired project.
+  The "cnrm-system" service account must have `roles/serviceusage.serviceUsageAdmin` or `roles/owner` for the desired project.